Skip to main content

 Frequently Asked Questions

 Q: How much earnest money should I offer in a competitive situation?
-A: Successful DFW offers typically include 1-2% earnest money, though I’ve seen amounts up to 3% in luxury markets like Highland Park.
-Higher earnest money demonstrates serious commitment to sellers.
+A: Winning DFW offers typically include 1-2% earnest money, though I’ve seen amounts hit 3% in luxury markets like Highland Park.
+Higher earnest money says “I’m not going anywhere” louder than almost anything else in your offer.

 Kristy Purtle - Dallas REALTOR